Academics’ perceptions of barriers to engaging with Parliament

-In the summer of 2017, the Parliamentary Office of Science and Technology (POST) and Outreach ran an online survey to better understand academics’ perceptions of barriers to engaging with Parliament.
+In 2017, the Parliamentary Office of Science and Technology (POST) and Parliament's Outreach team ran an online survey to better understand academics’ perceptions of barriers to engaging with Parliament.

 The survey included questions around respondents’ knowledge about Parliament, previous engagement and how they find information about Parliament.
 It presented previously identified barriers and asked if respondents agreed these were barriers.
 It also gave them the opportunity to explain other reasons why they don’t engage or don’t feel able to.

 The survey was publicised through blogs, social media and parliamentary networks and received 1162 responses from academics and research support staff.

 Of the respondents, 90% had previously engaged with Parliament in some way, including: contacting a Member of Parliament, signing a petition, voting or encouraging others to vote, using research publications from Parliament, submitting evidence or working with a select committee, contacting or working with an All Party Parliamentary Group, contacting or working with POST, following a parliamentary Twitter account, or engaging with Parliament in another way.
 21% rated their knowledge of the UK Parliament as high, 58% as medium and 21% as low.
 57% rated their confidence in engaging with Parliament as low, 33% as medium and 10% as high.